ESG Gap Analysis Tool

 12. Governance and Procurement

-An ESG Tool assessment comprises the following components:
+An HESG Tool assessment comprises the following components:

 • A summary of the project’s key details

 • A simple tick or cross feature to indicate whether requirements have been met

 • A summary of any gaps against good practice

 • An action plan on how any gaps can be closed and a timeframe detailing when gaps can be closed

 • A detailed report of the criteria for good practice following each topic